XpycT/sql-viewer/readme.md

 ### Authorization

-To authorize, add your email to the sql-query config and set enabled variable.
+To authorize, add your email to the sql-viewer config and set enabled variable.

 You can register a viewSqlViewer gate with your own logic.
 A good place to do this is in the AuthServiceProvider that ships with Laravel.